What Are Penny Stocks & How Do They Work?

 The Takeaway

-The allure of making significant, short-term gains by trading penny stocks draws many people into this market.
+The allure of making significant, short-term gains by trading penny stocks draws many people into the market.
 But with the potential of high rewards comes the increased risk and a probability that gains will be hard to come by.
 Before diving into penny stock trading, assessing your risk tolerance is essential to see if this strategy is right for you.

 FAQ